jcmcneal/react-step-wizard/README.md

 ![What You Can Build](https://raw.githubusercontent.com/jcmcneal/react-step-wizard/master/example.gif)

 ### Try It Out!
 <a href='https://jcmcneal.github.io/react-step-wizard/app/'>Click here</a> to see a live example!
+See example source code: [</>](https://github.com/jcmcneal/react-step-wizard/tree/master/app)

 ##### Showcasing
 If you've made something you're proud of with `react-step-wizard` and want to show it off to the world, send me a message with a link to your project and I'll add it to the README!